How to Start a Home Church: 11 things to know

 What is house church?
 It’s a small body of believers or “church” that meets in homes, just like early Christians did for the first 300 years.

-This is not your typical article–it’s a call to action for a church in need, for a people in need.
+This is not your typical article–it’s a call to action for a church in need for believers to form local churches to serve one another and to help people in need.
 This article serves as a brief guide on how to start a Biblical house church.

 1. What It Takes to Begin: Church Starts at Home

 What if I told you starting a home church was as easy as attending church on Sunday?
 Or what if, instead, I told you joining or starting a church in the home will bring enormous challenges, but also enormous blessings as you watch the church grow together in Christ?

 That’s right… to start a home church (just like your decision to follow Jesus Christ) takes commitment and dedication.
 Everything you have: all of your heart, soul, mind, and sometimes all of your strength.
 But “everything” is what it takes to follow Christ and our Heavenly Father.
 Next to following Christ and raising a family, starting a home church is one of the most rewarding things you can do.
 House church starts at home—first in the heart, then in the home, then outward through relationships.

 2. It Fulfills the Great Commission

 One of the most important things we will ever do in our Christian walk–to take up our cross and follow Christ–also means denying ourselves and taking a front-seat in the Great Commission Jesus commanded every disciple:

 Jesus came and told his disciples, “I have been given all authority in heaven and on earth.
 Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.” –Matthew 28:18-20 NLT